-- Work continues to develop the Interim Integrated Care Strategy into a high level assessment of the systems challenges, needs and priorities, with broader stakeholder input. - A comprehensive engagement plan has been drafted to guide our next step approach, reach and methodology and will be launched in March 2023 and run for 12 weeks. - Key lines of enquiry with stakeholders, patients and the public will sense check the feedback received to date; check if the priorities are the right areas to focus on. - By listening to our stakeholders, and public and reflecting their feedback in our strategic and operational plans will enable a local ownership and buy in to change moving forward. - In conjunction with the engagement program, the ICB will start to shape the 5 year system plan, for completion March 2023 and the ICB commissioning response, ensuring to utilise the knowledge to date from the interim ICS document.
+- Work continues to develop the Interim Integrated Care Strategy into a high level assessment of the systems challenges, needs and priorities, with broader stakeholder input. - A comprehensive engagement plan has been drafted to guide our next step approach, reach and methodology and will be launched in March 2023 and run for 12 weeks. - Key lines of enquiry with stakeholders, patients and the public will sense check the feedback received to date; check if the priorities are the right areas to focus on. - By listening to our stakeholders, and public and reflecting their feedback in our strategic and operational plans will enable a local ownership and buy in to change moving forward. - In conjunction with the engagement program, the ICB will start to shape the five year joint forward plan, for completion June 2023 with a first draft in March 2023 and also the ICB strategic intentions; - Ensuring the Integrated Care Strategy and the Joint Forward Plan align with plans across our system.